Xiangyu-Hu/SPHinXsys/docs/domain_decomposition.md

   Regression tolerances need revisiting; quantify the effect on the CPU path first.
 - **One-sided inner relation.** `UpdateRelation<Inner<...>>::incrementNeighborSize`
-  registers the reverse neighbor of each pair, writing `neighbor_index_[tar_index]` for a target that may be a halo particle, while offsets are only scanned over `[0, n_owned]`.
-With halos present this writes out of range.
-The inner relation must be built **two-sided** under decomposition, or the scan extended to `n_local`.
-This is the most likely source of silent corruption and is **not fixed**.
-It should be the first thing the CPU path is pointed at — under ASan it is an immediate, localized failure rather than a drifting result.
+  registers the reverse neighbor of each pair, writing `neighbor_index_[tar_index]` for a target that may be a halo particle.
+The lists, the offsets and the scan therefore cover the local range `[0, n_local]` (`UpdateRelation<Inner>::updateOnCurrentDevice`);
+  outside a decomposed run the two counts are equal and nothing changes.
+- **State that survives an advection step must be an evolving variable.** The particle sort permutes the evolving variables only. `Force` is assigned by the second acoustic half step and accumulated onto by the next first half step, across the sort, and was not evolving in the CK acoustic step; a single domain scrambles it deterministically, two subdomains scramble it differently, and the runs diverge at the first sort.
+It is evolving now.
+The same reasoning applies to any variable a case adds: whatever a particle carries from one advection step to the next has to be in the evolving set, which is also the set that migrates.
+- **Halo refresh points.** Each quantity read at the neighbors is refreshed right after the stage that writes it: the volume after the advection step setup, the correction matrix after the kernel correction, the pressure inside the first acoustic half step and the velocity inside the second, through `addPostInitialization()`.
 - **Contact relations to a non-decomposed body** (walls, observers) work only if that body is fully replicated on every subdomain.
 Replication is right for small static bodies, but the draft does not distinguish replicated from decomposed bodies, and that